 4) Plan Your Market Entry

 Now we get to the actual trading itself.
-The next step to creating trading strategies is to plan what you will use as a trigger to enter the market.
+The next step to building a trading strategy is to plan what your trigger will be to enter the market.

 For fundamental traders, this could be something like a change in monetary policy from a particular country.
 Perhaps when a central bank reduces its base rate, the fundamental trader will take a short position against that particular currency, or vice versa.

-In our example, whenever the short term dotted SMA crosses the long term blue SMA, a position is taken in the market.
-If it crosses above, the position is long, whereas below would prompt a short position.
+In our example, whenever the short-term dotted SMA crosses the long-term blue SMA, a position is taken in the market.
+If it crosses above, the position is long, whereas a cross below would prompt a short position.